 Only in New Orleans can you make staying cool, look cool with our popping pool scene.
 Overlook the Crescent City poolside at Above the Grid, the NOPSI Hotel’s rooftop pool and bar, or the Ace Hotel’s ever-popular rooftop pool, Alto.
 Or, stay grounded and head to the Bywater’s hidden gem, the Country Club for a fabulous drag brunch and a dip in the pool.
 Looking for even more pool inspiration?
 Check out our guide to hotel pools for every type of traveler.

 From barbecues along the banks of the mighty Mississippi River to the awe-worthy firework displays, nobody does the Fourth of July quite like New Orleans.
-For starters, the Essence Festival of Culture returns on Fourth of July weekend from June 30-July 3 with a talent lineup including Kevin Hart, Nicki Minaj, Janet Jackson, and New Edition.
+For starters, the Essence Festival of Culture returns on Fourth of July weekend from June 30-July 3.
 Check out our Ultimate Guide to Essence Fest here, and plan to come to New Orleans for Fourth of July weekend.

 Say so long to Brandy Milk Punch and Creole Eggnog, refreshing summer cocktails are back in season and New Orleans is the best place to enjoy them.
 Stick to classics like a Mint Julep or Pimm’s Cup, or switch it up and try Superior Seafood’s signature Frozen French 75 or a far-out flavored New Orleans-style daiquiri.
 Options are unlimited in the summer, but always so delicious.
 And for those who don’t drink alcohol, there are plenty of refreshing options for a delicious mocktail.